This post may contain affiliate links. Please read our disclosure for more info.

 2014 June Dividend Income Results

-At the end of every month, I provide details on my dividend income earned from stocks found in The Money Sprout Index.
+At the end of every month, I provide details on income earned from our dividend stock portfolio.
 Over half of the stocks I own paid out a dividend in June, making it the highest monthly total ever!

 Note – All of the stocks I currently own pay quarterly dividends, which means my monthly totals really fluctuate.
 That is why I don’t focus on monthly totals as much as my 3 month rolling average.
 As long as that value is increasing each month, I know that my portfolio is growing.